 To help manage the exposure to foreign currency exchange rate fluctuations, we have implemented a number of hedging programs, in particular (i) a cash flow hedging program to hedge the forecasted revenues and expenses in our EMEA region, (ii) a balance sheet hedging program to hedge the re-measurement of monetary assets and liabilities denominated in foreign currencies, and (iii) a net investment hedging program to hedge the long term investments in our foreign subsidiaries.
-Our hedging programs reduce, but do not entirely eliminate, the impact of currency exchange rate movements and its impact on the consolidated statements of operations.
+Our hedging programs reduce, but do not entirely eliminate, the impact of currency exchange rate movements and its impact on the condensed consolidated statements of operations.

 We have entered into various foreign currency debt obligations.
-As of March 31, 2021, the total principal amount of foreign currency debt obligations was \$2.5 billion, including \$1.3 billion denominated in Euro, \$586.0 million denominated in British Pound, \$375.3 million denominated in Japanese Yen and \$272.8 million denominated in Swedish Krona.
-As of March 31, 2021, we have designated \$2.2 billion of the total principal amount of foreign currency debt obligations as net investment hedges against our net investments in foreign subsidiaries.
-For a net investment hedge, changes in the fair value of the hedging instrument designated as a net investment hedge are recorded as a component of other comprehensive income (loss) in the consolidated balance sheets.
+As of March 31, 2022, the total principal amount of foreign currency debt obligations was \$1.9 billion, including \$1.2 billion denominated in Euro and \$656.8 million denominated in British Pound.
+As of March 31, 2022, we have designated \$1.5 billion of the total principal amount of foreign currency debt obligations as net investment hedges against our net investments in foreign subsidiaries.
+For a net investment hedge, changes in the fair value of the hedging instrument designated as a net investment hedge are recorded as a component of other comprehensive income (loss) in the condensed consolidated balance sheets.
 Fluctuations in the exchange rates between these foreign currencies and the U.S. Dollar will impact the amount of U.S. Dollars that we will require to settle the foreign currency debt obligations at maturity.
-If the U.S. Dollar would have been weaker or stronger by 10% in comparison to these foreign currencies as of March 31, 2021, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$280.5 million and \$229.5 million, respectively.
+If the U.S. Dollar would have been weaker or stronger by 10% in comparison to these foreign currencies as of March 31, 2022, we estimate our obligation to cash settle the principal of these foreign currency debt obligations in U.S. Dollars would have increased or decreased by approximately \$208.3 million and \$170.4 million, respectively.

-We also entered into cross-currency interest rate swaps where we receive a fixed amount of U.S. Dollars and pay a fixed amount of Euros.
-As of March 31, 2021, U.S. Dollar to Euro cross-currency interest rate swap contracts with a total notional amount of \$3.3 billion were outstanding.
-The cross-currency interest rate swaps are designated as hedges of our net investment in European operations and changes in the fair value of these swaps are recorded as a component of accumulated other comprehensive income (loss) in the condensed consolidated balance sheets.
-If the U.S. Dollar weakened or strengthened by 10% in comparison to Euro, we estimate our obligation to cash settle these hedges would have increased or decreased by approximately \$390.8 million and \$325.3 million, respectively.
+We are also party to cross-currency interest rate swaps.
+As of March 31, 2022, the total notional amount of cross-currency interest rate swap contracts outstanding was \$4.0 billion.
+The cross-currency interest rate swaps are designated as hedges of our net investment in foreign subsidiaries and changes in the fair value of these swaps are recorded as a component of accumulated other comprehensive income (loss) in the condensed consolidated balance sheets.
+If the U.S. dollar weakened or strengthened by 10% in comparison to foreign currencies, we estimate our obligation to cash settle these hedges would have increased or decreased by approximately \$431.2 million and \$353.2 million, respectively.

-The U.S. Dollar strengthened relative to certain of the currencies of the foreign countries in which we operate during the three months ended March 31, 2021.
+The U.S. Dollar strengthened relative to certain of the currencies of the foreign countries in which we operate during the three months ended March 31, 2022.
 This has impacted our condensed consolidated financial position and results of operations during this period, including the amount of revenues that we reported.
 Continued strengthening or weakening of the U.S. Dollar will continue to impact us in future periods.

-With the existing cash flow hedges in place, a hypothetical additional 10% strengthening of the U.S. Dollar for the three months ended March 31, 2021 would have resulted in a reduction of our revenues and operating expenses including depreciation and amortization expense by approximately \$51.1 million and \$47.5 million, respectively.
+With the existing cash flow hedges in place, a hypothetical additional 10% strengthening of the U.S. Dollar for the three months ended March 31, 2022 would have resulted in a reduction of our revenues and a reduction of our operating expenses including depreciation and amortization expense by approximately \$56.0 million and \$55.4 million, respectively.

-With the existing cash flow hedges in place, a hypothetical additional 10% weakening of the U.S. Dollar for the three months ended March 31, 2021 would have resulted in an increase of our revenues and operating expenses including depreciation and amortization expense by approximately \$58.7 million and \$58.7 million, respectively.
+With the existing cash flow hedges in place, a hypothetical additional 10% weakening of the U.S. Dollar for the three months ended March 31, 2022 would have resulted in an increase of our revenues and an increase of our operating expenses including depreciation and amortization expense by approximately \$68.3 million and \$69.0 million, respectively.